Agnes Mathilde Wergeland — UW Prof in 1902

 DOORS OPENED FOR WERGELAND

-Then UW offered her a position as head of the history department in 1902.
+Then the University of Wyoming offered her a position as head of the history department in 1902.
 For the ambitious Wergeland, the ability to teach a variety of courses, to head a department at a growing university, and to publish poetry in her native language brought satisfaction that she knew she would never have been able to achieve in Europe.

 She became an American citizen in 1909, saying to friends that “Norway has nothing for me,” though she did make one nostalgic trip back to Norway around 1910.
 She brought Norwegian customs to her new American friends, like putting grain sheaves out for the birds in winter, having a garden, and a summer cabin.